In Ubuntu, certain commands require elevated privileges to execute, and that’s where the sudo command comes in.

 This flexibility allows for multiple administrators, making it easier to manage and maintain your Ubuntu system.

 But have you ever wondered how sudo works, or how to use it?
 In this tutorial, we’ll get into the world of sudo, exploring its basics, configuration, and practical examples to help you master elevated privileges and take control of your Linux system.
+Plus, we have included a free Sudo command cheat sheet that you can print.

 How to use Sudo Command in Ubuntu